 The Executive Council is vested with the administrative power for the Student Government Association.
 The President is the voice of the student body to the college administration, campus visitors, and greater community.
-The President handles external matters, such as appearing before the Board of Trustees, sitting on college committees, and speaking at Open House and Convocation.
-The Vice President manages the officers of the SGA and assists the President in leading the SGA.
-The Vice President handles internal matters, such as recruitment activities, elections, and officer training.
+The President handles external matters, such as appearing before the Board of Trustees, sitting on college committees, and speaking at requested campus events and Convocation.
+The Vice President manages the officers of the SGA and assists the President in campus social and educational programs with the SGA.
+The Vice President handles internal matters, such as recruitment activities, campus events sponsored by the SGA, and officer training.
 The Secretary/Treasurer keeps minutes of all meetings and maintains financial records.
 This includes taking attendance and counting votes if necessary.
-The secretary/treasurer is also responsible for receiving and relating all correspondence addressed to the SGA through all forms of communication (mail, email, social media, etc.).
+The Secretary/Treasurer is also responsible for receiving and relating all correspondence addressed to the SGA through all forms of communication (mail, email, social media, etc.).